INTEGRATED AND DIGITAL MARKETING COMMUNICATIONS - 2021/2

 - Marks will be returned to students within 3 weeks of submission.

-- To provide students with an in-depth knowledge of the various strategies and tactics constituting integrated marketing communications
+- Provide an in-depth knowledge of the various strategies and tactics constituting integrated marketing communications

-- To provide students with a theoretical and practical understanding of the planning, execution, and evaluation of various communication media;
+- Provide a theoretical and practical understanding of the planning, execution, and evaluation of various communication media

-- To give students the opportunity to be creatively involved in the process of creating an ad commercial and apply theoretical and practical aspects discussed in the lecture and seminars.
+- Provide the opportunity to be creatively involved in the process of creating an ad commercial

 C - Cognitive/analytical

 K - Subject knowledge

 T - Transferable skills

 Overall student workload